hemantksingh/messup-learn/People/Interviews.md

 ## Competency skills

 * Get buyin for tech debt, ability to sell your ideas
+* Demonstrate progress transparently
+  * run demos and share progress with others
-* Demonstrate progress transparently with the ability to switch from individual contributor to collaborate with the wider team
+  * ability to switch from individual contributor to collaborate with the wider team
 * Drive innovation responsibly (by running small experiments)
 * Drive quality (via automation, adopting best practices) keeping delivery timescales in mind